 Whether you are buying your first car or just looking to switch providers, understanding the different types of auto insurance is the first step to ensuring you are fully protected without overpaying.
 Let’s break down the essential coverages you need to know.

-1. Liability Insurance (The Must-Have)
+Liability Insurance Required

-2. Collision Insurance
+Collision Insurance

-3. Comprehensive Insurance
+Comprehensive Insurance

 - Theft and vandalism

-- Natural disasters (hurricanes, tornadoes, floods)
+- Natural disasters (hurricanes, floods)

 - Falling objects (tree branches, hail)